Best HRV Monitors 2026 — Track Your Recovery

 1. Oura Ring Gen 3 — Best Overall

-Correlation with Polar H10: r = 0.94.
-MAE: 4.2ms.
-Oura measures HRV continuously during sleep using infrared PPG sensors on the finger, which provides better signal quality than wrist-based sensors (arteries in the finger are larger and closer to the surface).
+Oura measures HRV continuously during sleep using infrared PPG sensors on the finger, which provides better signal quality than wrist-based sensors (arteries in the finger are larger and closer to the surface), so its overnight HRV is among the most reliable in the consumer category.
 De Zambotti et al. (2019) validated Oura's sleep-stage accuracy against polysomnography in 41 participants.
-The ring form factor means you actually wear it — compliance is near 100% because it looks like jewellery, not medical equipment.
+The ring form factor also means you actually wear it — compliance is high because it looks like jewellery, not medical equipment.

 Downsides: the $5.99/month membership locks advanced HRV trends behind a paywall.
 Without it, you get a daily readiness score but not the granular HRV data that serious biohackers need.
 The 7-day battery life is adequate but means you will occasionally forget to charge and lose a night of data.
 At $299 + subscription, total first-year cost is approximately $371.